Prompts

 Where are the prompts I just created?

-If you need to use a new prompt right away, force-refresh the cache by navigating to Database > Prompts and clicking on the force-refresh hyperlink.
+If you need to use a new prompt right away, you can force-refresh the cache as follows:

-Once refreshed, any new fields and prompts will be made available for use throughout forms and queries.
-Cached values are refreshed approximately every 5 minutes in production environments.
+Any new fields and prompts are now available for use throughout forms and queries.

-To use a new prompt in a Configurable Joins query, you may also need to refresh the Configurable Joins library.
-Navigate to Database > Refresh Configurable Joins Library.
-A message that reads "Refresh Completed" acknowledges the refresh is complete.
+To use a new prompt in a Configurable Joins query, you might need to also refresh the Configurable Joins library as follows:

 Was this article helpful?